commonmedia/digitalcollections.barnard.edu/sites/all/modules/islandora_solr_metadata/README.md

 ## Documentation

-Further documentation for this module is available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Islandora+Solr+Metadata).
+This module's documentation is also available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Islandora+Solr+Metadata).

 ## Troubleshooting/Issues